fernandotholl/Cloud9-PHP-7.1-Homestead/README.md

 - MongoDB

 ## Instructions
-Clone or import this repository and execute the following command: `bash upgrade.sh`
+Clone or import this repository and execute the following command in cloud9 console: `bash upgrade.sh`

 ## Before, change in php.ini to take effect